Part 12 — Vexatious applicant declarations

-12.1 The Information Commissioner may declare a person to be a vexatious applicant, either on the Commissioner’s own motion or on the application of an agency or minister (s 89K).
+12.1 The Information Commissioner may declare a person to be a vexatious applicant, either on the Commissioner’s own initiative or on the application of an agency or minister (s 89K).
 A declaration has effect in accordance with the terms and conditions stated in the declaration (s 89M).

 Grounds for declaration